JakubFranek/Kapytal/docs/glossary.md

 In the [Account Tree](#account-tree-), the balance of all Cash Accounts is shown in both native and [base](#base-currency) Currency, unless the native Currency of the particular Cash Account matches the base Currency.
 In that case, native balance is empty (as it would be identical to base amount anyway).

+If all Securities contained within a [Security Account](#security-account-) are denominated in the same non-base Currency, the balance of the Security Account is shown in the Currency of the Securities in the Account Tree *Native Balance* column.

 In the [Transaction Table](#transaction-table-), Native Amount and Base Amount are two separate columns.
-Native Amount displays the amount of all [Transactions](#transaction) except the [Cash Transfer](#cash-transfer-) and [Security Transfer](#security-transfer-) Transactions, which are denominated in a Currency different from the base Currency.
+Native Amount displays the amount of all [Transactions](#transaction), which are denominated in a Currency different from the base Currency (except the [Cash Transfer](#cash-transfer-) and [Security Transfer](#security-transfer-) Transactions, which utilize different columns altogether).

 In the [Securities Form](#securities-form) Overview tab tree, there are several performance indicators which are denominated in the native Currency of the given Security.